semgrep/semgrep-docs/docs/release-notes/november-2024.md

   - [Support documentation](/support)
   - [How findings are distinguishes new and duplicate findings](/semgrep-code/remove-duplicates)
   - [Troubleshooting if a scan "never finished"](/troubleshooting/semgrep-app)
-- Clarified default behavior and options for how Semgrep handles exit codes
+- Clarified default behavior and options for how Semgrep handles exit codes.
 - Clarified the relationship between ingress and egress IP addresses and the Semgrep Network Broker.
 - Updated the wording in [Semgrep Assistant > Privacy and legal considerations](/semgrep-assistant/privacy) to include other large language models (LLMs).